 Explore Vermont’s downtowns.
 Walking tours expose the layers of history to show how many Vermont towns have grown and prospered through the centuries.

 Get cozy in your car and settle in for a beautiful, scenic drive through Vermont's historic downtowns, quaint roadside stops and scenic vistas.

 Vermont has more than 100 covered bridges, ranging from small constructions built over country streams, to the longest two-span covered bridge in the world.

 Palate to Palette

 Embark on a feast of food, farms and the arts.
-You'll find everything from artisan chocolates, farmstead cheese and maple cream, to exemplary theater, music, arts, and fine craft.
+Find artisan chocolates, farmstead cheese and maple cream, as well as theater, music, arts, and fine craft.
 Click here to see a map.

 Vermont’s annual Inspiration Guide contains trip planning resources including itineraries, regional attractions, and a comprehensive directory.
 Order your free package and start planning today.